Rahul Gandhi: Congress leadership

 Ahead of the 2014 Indian general election, Gandhi was named the vice-president of the Indian National Congress, effectively making him the party's second-in-command.
 Gandhi contested the 2014 Indian general election from his constituency, Amethi, and led the election campaign of the Indian National Congress.
 Gandhi retained the Amethi seat by defeating his nearest rival, BJP's Smriti Irani, by a margin of 107,000 votes.
 The Congress party suffered a massive defeat, winning 44 seats—its worst performance ever in the Lok Sabha elections.
 The UPA also had its worst-ever performance in elections and won 59 seats, compared to the 262 seats won in 2009.
 Following the defeat, Gandhi offered to resign from his positions which was rejected by the Congress Working Committee.

 Gandhi led the 2019 election campaign of the Congress party.
 During campaign, Gandhi announced "Nyay" (Nyuntam Aay Yojana— Minimum Income Guarantee) Scheme promising Rs 6,000 each to 20 per cent poorest households to his election speeches.
 Gandhi also promised to fill 22 lakhs government jobs within one year coming to power at the Centre.
 Gandhi used the slogan "Chowkidar Chor Hai" as a jibe against Narendra Modi, BJP's prime ministerial candidate during his election rallies.
 The slogan was aimed at Modi about the alleged irregularities and favouritism in awarding the contracts for the Rafale fighter jet deal.
 Post election results the INC won 52 seats, eight more than the previous election.
 Its vote percentage once again fell below 20 per cent.
 Gandhi won the Wayanad seat with over 60 per cent vote share.
 He lost his existing seat of Amethi to Smriti Irani of the BJP by a margin of 55,120 votes.

 Ahead of the 2024 Indian general elections, Gandhi spearheaded political initiatives, including the Bharat Jodo Yatra and the Bharat Jodo Nyay Yatra, which were designed to address pressing social and economic issues facing the country.
 These campaigns aimed to foster unity and counter divisive politics, while also enhancing the visibility of the Indian National Congress (INC) among voters.
 The INC secured 99 seats in the elections, representing an improvement from previous electoral performances and allowing the party to reclaim the status of Official Opposition for the first time in ten years.
-In the elections, Gandhi successfully won the Rae Bareli constituency, succeeding his mother, Sonia Gandhi.
+In the elections, Gandhi won the Rae Bareli constituency, succeeding his mother, Sonia Gandhi.

 As a member of Parliament of India since 2004, Gandhi has served as a member of several parliamentary committees including Home Affairs, Human Resource Development, External Affairs, Ministry of Finance and Corporate Affairs and Defence.